Calorie control guide for men and women

 - 2 fists of vegetables with each meal;

-- 2 cupped hands of carb dense foods if including extra carbs;
+- 2 cupped hands of carb dense foods with most meals;

-- 2 entire thumbs of fat dense foods if including extra fats.
+- 2 entire thumbs of fat dense foods with most meals.

 - 1 palm of protein dense foods with each meal;